-Most full-time permanent positions, including senior management were evaluated against the survey, which takes into account base salary and annual incentive award values as well as long-term incentives.
+Most full-time permanent positions, including senior management are evaluated against salary surveys, which take into account base salary and annual incentive award values as well as long-term incentives.
 Alberta-specific data is used wherever possible.
 The target is to be within 20% of market median for total compensation based on individual performance.

-The annual review against salary survey data will be supplemented with compensation consultants for specific positions that require additional information to achieve a proper comparison of actual duties and responsibilities.
+The annual compensation review is supplemented with consultants for specific positions that require additional information to achieve a proper comparison of actual duties and responsibilities.

-No compensation consultants were used in 2014.
+No compensation consultants were used in 2015.